cloudfoundry/cf-networking-onboarding/asgs.prolific.md

 ["Taking Security to the Next Level—Application Security Groups" by Abby Kearns](https://blog.pivotal.io/pivotal-cloud-foundry/products/taking-security-to-the-next-level-application-security-groups)
 ["Making sense of Cloud Foundry security group declarations" by Sadique Ali](https://sdqali.in/blog/2015/05/21/making-sense-of-cloud-foundry-security-group-declarations/)

+🙏 _If this story needs to be updated: please, please, PLEASE submit a PR.
+Amelia will be eternally grateful.
+How?
+Go to [this repo](https://github.com/pivotal/cf-networking-program-onboarding).
+Search for the phrase you want to edit.
+Make the fix!_

 L: asgs
 L: user-workflow
 L: questions